-5 Case Study
+5 Case study

-In this section, the previously presented calculation methods are applied in two different case studies and compared with laboratory tests, for which, peripheral milling tests of beam-type workpieces are carried out with $w = a_p$.
-The technological parameters are shown in Tables 1 and 2, and the direct FRF is presented in Fig. 4.
+In this section, the previously presented calculation methods are applied in two different case studies and compared to laboratory tests, for which, peripheral milling tests of beam-type workpieces are carried out with $w = a_p$ .
+The technological parameters are shown in Table 1 and 2, the direct FRF is presented in Fig. 4.

-5.1 Numerical Results.
+5.1 Numerical results

 The so-called superchart (see in Figs. 10 and 11) [16,45] visualizes the stability chart together with the MSLE values in the plane of the spindle speed N and the tool position coordinate e.